break-into-data/ai-engineer-toolkit/SWE and Vibecoding/Day 10: Deploying with Vercel.md

 | Enterprise use or scaling large systems | **AWS / GCP + K8s** | Professional-grade infra, enterprise use cases |
 | Quick AI demos or interactive UIs | **Streamlit / Gradio** | Zero config, fast sharing |

-### 🚀 Real-World Applications

-By the end of the bootcamp, you'll get in-depth insights into the inner workings of applications like:

-- A document analysis system that can answer questions about uploaded PDFs
-- A personalized AI assistant that remembers past interactions
-- A content generation tool with guardrails and safety measures
-- A multimodal application that processes both text and images

 AND MUCH MORE!